Komal15agarwal/Digital-System-Verification-using-system-verilog/README.md

 #### Shallow Copy
 The shallow copy is used to copy
 - Class properties like integers, strings, instance handle, etc
-- Nested objects are not copied, only instance handles are copied which means any changes are done in ‘nested copied object’ will also reflect in the ‘nested original object’ or vice-versa.
+- Nested objects are not copied, only instance handles are copied which means any changes are done in ‘nested copied object’ will also reflect in the ‘nested original object’ or vice-versa.<br>
 The new() method is used for copying.
 #### Deep Copy
 The deep copy is the same as shallow copy except nested created objects are also copied by writing a custom method.
 Unlike shallow copy, full or deep copy performs a complete copy of an object.
+#### Scope Resolution
+- The class scope operator :: is used to specify an identifier defined within the scope of a class.
+- Classes and other scopes can have the same identifier.
+- The scope resolution operator uniquely identifies a member of a particular class.
+#### Extern Methods
+An extern method provides a facility for class methods to define them outside of the class body.
+If the method definition is lengthy (many lines of code inside a method), the extern method provides better readability and cleaner implementation of the class.
+- <b>External function: </b> The definition of the function is written outside the class body.
+- <b>External Task:</b> The definition of the task written outside the class body.
+- Declare the method(Function/Task) with an extern keyword in the keyword in the class body.
+#### Casting
+- casting means the conversion of one data type to another datatype.
+- In some situation its is neccessary to convert data type is Two type of casting:
+- <b>Static casting:</b> It converts one data type to another compatible data type.As the name suggests, static casting is only applicable to fixed data types.
+It does not apply to the Object-Oriented programming concept.
+- <b>Dynamic Casting:</b> Dynamic casting is used to cast the assigned values to the variables that might not be ordinarily valid.
+The $cast is the system method.
 # Lab Exercise
 ### LAB 1: Introduction to function,Task and System verilog threads
 - We learnt about the function,task and fork join.